-- Smoking is prohibited outdoors within 25 feet of the perimeter of any College building, including arches and covered entrances, to ensure that second-hand smoke does not enter the area through entrances, windows, or ventilation systems. - Cigarette butts are to be extinguished and placed in appropriate outdoor receptacles.
+- Cigarette butts are to be extinguished and placed in appropriate outdoor receptacles.
 Throwing cigarette butts on the ground or pavement is considered littering. - "Smoking" also includes the use of electronic cigarettes and other devices that create a vapor.

 The College is committed to assisting students, faculty and staff in making healthy lifestyle choices.
-Students can go to the Health and Wellness Center for information and assistance.
+Students can go to the Health Center for information and assistance.
 Faculty and staff who are interested in smoking cessation programs may obtain information from Human Resources.
-In addition, residents of Pennsylvania can access services available through the PA Free Quitline at 1-800-Quit-NOW (784-8669) or www. determinedtoquit.com/.
+In addition, residents of Pennsylvania can access services available through the PA Free Quitline at 1-800-Quit-NOW (784-8669) or www.determinedtoquit.com/.